Best drive Defensive & Advance Driving School

 • Indicators and mirrors

-You may also learn the cockpit drill, which involves checking doors, seat position, steering, seatbelt, and mirrors before driving.
+You can also get to know the cockpit drill, which is checking doors, seat position, steering, seatbelt and mirrors before driving.

-After learning the controls, your instructor will show you how to move the car.
+Once you are familiar with the controls, your instructor will demonstrate how to drive the car.

 You will practice: